lukereding/common_garden/README.md

 ### `common_garden.py`
 Used to record (1) positions of different types of fish in the tank and (2) behaviors performed by fish.
 It's meant to be used for short videos.
 Requires [opencv](http://opencv.org/).
 It writes a `.json` file with a bunch of data.
 I recommend using the `rjson` package to parse this type of file in `R` like `json_data <- fromJSON(file="/path/to/file.json")`.
 This returns a bunch of lists that should be able to be wrangled into shape with careful use of `lapply` or `map` functions.

+### `foraging_activity.py`

+This is the Python script that defines the program for logging foraging and activity measures.
+Note that it's written in Python 2.7 and some small tweaks are required to get it working on Python 3 (the initial commit of this file is Python 3).

+It's written with Python 2 because all my machines that run Python 3 have Python installed via `conda`, and there are some problems getting pyinstaller and conda to work well together, an issue that is apparently not resolved and not going to be resolved anytime soon.

 Run like `python common_garden.py`.
 This is equivalent to double-clicking on the common_garden icon.

+### `foraging_activity`

+The executable to run the foraging program.
+Double click and follow the instructions.

 ### `make_videos.sh`
 Used to create 3 10-second videos from the 15 minute videos.
 Looks like large video files (e.g. ~15 min videos taken from an amazon fire) and extracts 5-sec videos at 1:00, 6:00, and 11:00.
 It assumes that all your videos are in a single folder with no sub-folders or directories.
 Spaces in pathnames are allowed.